 Email marketing is the best vehicle for doing it.
 We’re looking at why that is, along with five tips to get the most out of it.
 But first, let’s dive deeper into why ecommerce merchants should invest more in retention marketing.

-The goal of retention marketing is to turn customers into repeat buyers.
+Before you even start to think about ROAS and customer retention strategies in general, remember that the goal of retention marketing is to turn customers into repeat buyers.
 Such marketing campaigns and initiatives aim to drive higher engagement so that the brand is top of mind.

 Retention marketing is worthy of your resources for two particular reasons:

 - You’re not wasting money on the hunt.
 You’ve already got the first-party data of current customers who — we assume — are happy with your brand.